How Farmers Can Avoid Frivolous Liability ClaimsAugust 22, 2019

 However, farmers should avoid posting signs around specific hazards that are subsequently left unrepaired or unobstructed.
 Doing so could establish negligence on the farmer’s part since they let the peril exist without taking proper and responsible steps to remedy the hazard.

 Posted Rules for Agritainment Operations

-If farmers invite the public onto the premises for things like agritainment attractions or pick-your-own produce operations, they have assumed a higher responsibility to their guests.
+If farmers invite the public onto the premises for things like agritainment attractions, cut-your-own Christmas tree farms, or pick-your-own produce operations, they have assumed a higher responsibility to their guests.
 As such, they have many increased liability exposures.
 In these instances, signage is an even more necessary facet of the farm and business.